 - DELE: Diploma de Español como Lengua Extranjera (the exams organised by the Instituto Cervantes)

-Our level system is built under the guidelines of the Common European Framework for Languages to ensure reliable and objective rating of linguistic ability.
+Our level system is built under the guidelines of the Common European Framework of Reference for Languages to ensure reliable and objective rating of linguistic ability.

 When you finish this level you will be able to understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.
 You will have the tools to introduce yourself and others and to ask and answer questions about personal details such as where do you live, people you know and things you do.
 You will be able to interact in a simple way when the other person talks slowly and clearly and is prepared to help.